eipeele/690_farmersmarketdesign/README.md

   *add_farmer*:  May appear in the form class.
 Describes action of form.

+  *add_produce*:  May appear in the form class.
+Describes action of form.

   *update-farmer*:  May appear in the form class.
 Describes action of form.

+  *update-produce*:  May appear in the form class.
+Describes action of form.

   *delete-farmer*:  May appear in the form class.
+Describes action of form.

+  *delete-produce*:  May appear in the form class.
 Describes action of form.

   *create_inventory*:  May appear in the form class.
 Describes action of form.